 Kate Bevan, Cataloging Team Leader for Historic England, lives in a semi-detached house in Faringdon, a market town in the Vale of the White Horse, Oxfordshire.
 She had an idea from the mortgage documents that the house was built in around the 1920s, but wanted to try and find out exactly when.

-Here Kate takes us through the steps she took and the resources she used to uncover her home’s fascinating history.
+Here Kate takes us through the steps and resources she used to uncover her home’s fascinating history.

 1. Find out where your house is

-That may sound obvious, but it is important to know which electoral ward, parish, and county your house is in in order to track down records in county record offices.
+“While finding out where your house is may sound obvious, it’s important to know which electoral ward, parish, and county your house is in, as it’ll help you to track down records in county record offices.
 Faringdon, although now in Oxfordshire, was actually part of the county of Berkshire until 1974.
-This meant that any records up to that point would be kept at Berkshire Record Office.
+This meant that any records up to that point would be kept at Berkshire Record Office.”

 2. Spot your house on an Ordnance Survey Map